 The CPHC Health Education Services provide culturally-relevant and linguistically-appropriate services to the Chinese speaking population.
 These services include:

-- California Child Care Course in Cantonese and Mandarin – Infant/Child CPR, Child Care First Aid (8 hours) and Preventative Health and Safety (8 hours)
+- California Child Care Course in Cantonese and Mandarin (16 hours) – Infant/Child CPR, Child Care First Aid (8 hours) and Preventive Health, Safety & Nutrition (8 hours)

 - Bi-weekly Chinese Women Cancer Support Group – for Chinese-speaking women with cancer